nodejs/node/doc/api/process.md

 Installing an `'uncaughtExceptionMonitor'` listener does not change the behavior once an `'uncaughtException'` event is emitted.
-The process will still crash if no regular `'uncaughtException'` listener is installed.
+The process will still crash if no `'uncaughtException'` listener is installed.

 ```js
 process.on('uncaughtExceptionMonitor', (err, origin) => {